Locations:

 Treatments during early childhood may include:

-• Cutting the pelvic bones (bone surgery or osteotomy).
-This allows the pelvis to close more easily and support the bladder as your child grows.
+• Cutting and realigning the pelvic bones (osteotomy).
+This procedure allows the pelvis to close more easily and supports the bladder as your child grows.

 • Creating an anal opening.
-If there’s enough large intestine, your surgeon may perform a procedure called pull-through surgery to connect the large intestine to the rectum.
+If there’s enough large intestine, your child’s surgeon may perform a pull-through surgery.
+A pull-through surgery connects the large intestine to the rectum.
 The surgeon then closes the stoma.
-Your child will no longer need a colostomy pouch.
+Your child will no longer need a colostomy bag.

 • Does my child have a higher risk of any other health conditions?